entiendoNull/expo-dom-phaser-example/README.md

 Just a simple example of how to use the [Expo DOM Component](https://docs.expo.dev/guides/dom-components/) with [Phaser](https://phaser.io/).

-It uses Expo DOM Components and leverage from the experimental [useDOMImperativeHandle](https://docs.expo.dev/guides/dom-components/#passing-refs) to pass the game functions (DOM component) to the parent component (native).
+It leverages from the experimental [useDOMImperativeHandle](https://docs.expo.dev/guides/dom-components/#passing-refs) to pass the game functions (DOM component) to the parent component (native).

 The UI (buttons and score) is implemented with React Native components, while the game itself runs with Phaser within a DOM component.